On this page

 Redirect summary

-- XSS (opens new window) (cross-site scripting) attacks on your application doesn't affect the sign-in experience
+- Minimize XSS (opens new window) (cross-site scripting) attacks on your app so they don't affect the sign-in experience.

-- Easy to integrate manually or with a generic OIDC client
+- Integrate it easily either manually or with a generic OpenID Connect client.

-- Extremely customizable through HTML, CSS, and JavaScript
+- Customize it through HTML, CSS, and JavaScript.

-- Complex logic changes that require source code access are limited
+- Limit the complex logic changes that require source code access.

-- The user is redirected out of the application to Okta, and then back to the application.
+- Redirects the user out of the app to Okta, and then back to the app.

-- you have multiple applications or use third-party applications and need SSO.
+- You have multiple apps or use third-party apps and need SSO.

-- your application already uses an OAuth 2.0 or SAML provider to sign in.
+- You have an app that already uses an OAuth 2.0 or SAML provider to sign in.

 Embedded authentication

-Embedded authentication is the process of authenticating user credentials directly at the client application site using an embedded Sign-In Widget, authentication SDK, or direct API calls.
+Embedded authentication authenticates user credentials directly at the client app site using an embedded Sign-In Widget, authentication SDK, or direct API calls.
 Redirection to Okta isn't required.
-The client application's code determines the methods and processes necessary to authenticate, and then uses SDKs to validate the credentials.
-Client applications create their own application sessions for user access, and may also exchange tokens with a Security Token Service (STS) to provide SSO access to other Service Providers (CRM, IT, HR, and so on).
-Using this deployment model, the client’s sign-in page can render native user experiences and use native platform APIs.
+The client app's code determines the methods and processes necessary to authenticate, and then uses SDKs to validate the credentials.
+Client apps create their own app sessions for user access.

 Note: We strongly advise against using WebViews for authentication on mobile apps as this practice exposes users to unacceptable security risks.
 See OAuth 2.0 for Native Apps.
 Consider using Okta's native SDKs instead.

-The look and feel is customized directly through HTML/CSS/SASS and JavaScript.
+The look is customized directly through HTML/CSS/SASS and JavaScript.
 Features are configured within the Admin Console and enabled through JavaScript.

-The SDK and API options allow for even more control over customization of the entire experience, but they do have their drawbacks — they are more complex to implement and maintain, and the security is your responsibility.
-They are available if you need that level of customization.
+The SDK and API options allow for even more control over customization of the entire experience, but they do have their drawbacks.
+They're more complex to implement and maintain, and the security is your responsibility.
+They're available if you need that level of customization.

-The detailed interactions at the client level between a client’s authorization server and resource owner are provided below:
+The following are the detailed interactions at the client level between a client’s authorization server and resource owner:

 Embedded summary

 - Moderate maintenance may be required.
-If using a CDN, maintenance is more limited as it is being kept up-to-date by Okta.
-NPM packages a specific version of the Widget, which means that it may need to be updated in the project periodically.
+If using a CDN, maintenance is more limited as Okta keeps it up to date.
+NPM packages a specific version of the widget, which means that it may need to be updated in the project periodically.
 Customized or local versions of the Sign-In Widget source code require regular updating.

-- A great level of source code customization control is offered while being drastically easier and more secure than building from scratch.
+- A great level of customization control for source code is offered while being drastically easier and more secure than building from scratch.

-- There is a slightly increased risk in security due to Okta not being able to guarantee that the Sign-In Widget has been implemented correctly.
-Specifically, the application code may have the ability to access the credentials that the user has entered into the Sign-In Widget, which need to be kept secure.
+- A slightly increased risk in security exists due to Okta not being able to guarantee that the Sign-In Widget has been implemented correctly.
+The app code may be able to access the credentials that the user enters into the Sign-In Widget, which needs to be kept secure.

-- XSS (cross-site scripting) attacks on your application may result in stolen sign-in credentials.
+- XSS (cross-site scripting) attacks on your app may result in stolen sign-in credentials.

 - A higher level of effort to integrate and maintain is required compared to the Okta-hosted Sign-In Widget.

-- The user is kept in the application, which reduces redirects to and from Okta.
+- The user is kept in the app, which reduces redirects to and from Okta.

 Deployment models and the Authentication API

-The following table details the configurations that define which Authentication API (either Okta Classic Engine or Okta Identity Engine) your application is using based on your deployment model.
+The following table details the configurations that define which Authentication API (Classic Engine or Identity Engine) your app uses based on your deployment model.

 Deployment Model | Classic Engine Authentication API | Identity Engine Authentication API |